Scouts BSA Troops are “youth led”, so what is the role of the Scoutmaster?

-Well, most 11 to 13 year old boys (which is the age of the leaders in our troop) are going to need a little guidance.
+Well, most 11 to 13 year old youth (which is the age of the leaders in our troop) are going to need a little guidance.
 A Scoutmaster’s primary job is to train those youth leaders.
 This includes things like teaching them how to work with and motivate other youth and helping them learn how to plan ahead.

 A Scoutmaster is a mentor to the youth leaders.
 He presents them with ideas and information and provides support.
 One of the most difficult things a Scoutmaster has to do is to allow the youth to lead, even when he can see failure looming on the horizon.
 A Scoutmaster might say things like “Have you considered …?” and “What do you thing might happen if …?”, but the youth don’t always take the hint.
 The rule of thumb I’ve heard is, “If its not illegal, immoral, or dangerous, then let them try it their way.”
 Failure is a good teacher and most youth will rebound from it with a positive attitude.